vladyslav-zaichyk/card-assigner/README.md

-Task: implement com.rosklyar.cards.service.DefaultCardAssigner or design own component
+Task: implement com.rosklyar.cards.service.ConcurrentCardAssigner or design own component

 Service that assigns a card to the user.